makersmecca/Vibie/README.md

 - User Authentication: Secure user login and registration using Firebase Authentication.

-- Post Creation: Users can create posts by uploading photos, adding captions, and sharing them with the world.
+- Post Creation: Users can create posts by uploading photos and videos, adding captions, and sharing them with the world.

+- Share Posts: Send your posts to your friends and spread the word!

-- Global Feed: A continuously updating feed displaying posts from all users.
+- Global Feed: A continuously updating feed displaying posts from all users in real-time.

 - Likes: Engage with posts by liking them.